Campfire Bears

 Once I finish drawing, I then take several photographs, choose the best one, then edit enhance it on the computer (with my wife’s input) to make everything pop before adding in to its place in the story.

 In Scene 4, I wanted to incorporate a little learning in the story, so I chose tree identification, as Ari Rae & I actually spend time on that when we are on camp hikes.
-I chose Maple, Oak, Oine & Birch because they are the 4 most common tree types we encounter in camp & I figured that if Ari Rae can ID those 4, she’ll be far ahead of most other kids (and most grown-ups, for that matter).
+I chose Maple, Oak, Pine & Birch because they are the 4 most common tree types we encounter in camp & I figured that if Ari Rae can ID those 4, she’ll be far ahead of most other kids (and most grown-ups, for that matter).
+Then in scene 7, I have once again depicted oak, birch, maple and pine, this time without labels, so that this scene could be used to test the child reader’s recognition of the trees in scene 4, as a tree ID learning reinforcement.
+I’ve continued with this little tree ID sub-theme through the end of the story.

-Anyways, I have finished the draft story narrative, cover design, and first several illustrations for this tale.
+Anyways, I now have finished the draft story narrative, cover design, and almost all of my illustrations for this tale.
 I thought that instead of waiting until “Campfire Bears” was complete, folks might find it interesting if I shared it “in progress”.
-I’ll keep updating with new sketches and finished scenes as I draw them.
+I’ve been updating with new sketches and finished scenes as I’ve drawn them.

-I have five or six (most likely six) more illustrations planned.
-My goal is to add one a day to my story until it is finished.
+I now have JUST ONE More illustration planned!
+(I jumped ahead and did the last scene.
+In the end the frog got the last word.
+Bet you can’t guess what it was.)
+My goal is to sketch out my final remaining scene (the S’more’s crime scene) this afternoon and finish coloring it in tomorrow so that I’m done before Thanksgiving.
 Once it’s done, I will turn it over to my wife Robin, who will work her ADKO editor’s magic and turn it into a Shutterfly children’s book!

 So, I invite folks to read it, comment, and check in on my progress.
+Folks are welcome to social media share it if they’d like (even though I’m no longer there myself, I appreciate that.).
 Mum’s the word though!
 This will be Grampa’s present for Ari Rae this Christmas.

 Ari Rae Marra loves to go camping each summer with her Grampa.